English Online Dictionary. What means var? What does var mean?

 Etymology

-Of uncertain origin, perhaps related to the verb varr (“to sew”).
+Uncertain, perhaps related to the verb varr (“to sew”).

 Pronunciation

-- IPA(key): [ ˈvɒr]
+- IPA(key): [ˈvɒr]

 - Rhymes: -ɒr